Clinical Services & Disease Prevention

 We are located at 184 E McMillan St., Cincinnati, OH 45219

-- No skin tests on Fridays before a Monday holiday (Readings Only)
+- No skin tests on Fridays before a major holiday (readings only)

 If you are a provider needing to refer a patient to our clinic for TB services, please use our Provider Referral Form.